Yanda-Meng/Yanda-Meng.github.io/_pages/about.md

 About Me
 ====

 + A 3rd yead PhD student in department of Eye and Vision Science, University of Liverpool, UK.

-I obtained my B.S. and MSc degress in the Captital Normal University, Beijing, China and the Univeristy of Leeds, Leeds, UK in Jun 2017 and Dec 2018.
++ I obtained my B.S.
+(Software Engineering) and MSc (Data Analytics) degress in the Captital Normal University, Beijing, China and the Univeristy of Leeds, Leeds, UK in Jun 2017 and Dec 2018.

 + I am advised by Dr.[Yalin Zheng](https://www.liverpool.ac.uk/life-course-and-medical-sciences/staff/yalin-zheng/) and Dr. [Xiaowei Huang](https://cgi.csc.liv.ac.uk/~xiaowei/).